 I'm using a GPS!

-- The opening number of the musical Plain And Fancy, which is actually titled "You Can't Miss It," has Pennsylvanians offering the main characters confusing directions that might or might not take them to Bird-in-Hand.
+- The opening number of the musical Plain And Fancy, which is actually titled "You Can't Miss It," has Pennsylvanians offering the main characters confusing directions that might or might not take them to the Amish village of Bird-in-Hand.

 - The mapmaker gives you directions like this in a delivery mission in The Longest Journey.